corda/corda/experimental/src/main/kotlin/net/corda/contracts/universal/README.md

 This is a demonstration of how to build a universal contract or higher order contracts on top of Corda.
 Think of the universal contract as a generalized Ricardian contract where a meta language is used as contract parameter making it possible for a single smart contract type to span a very large family of contracts.

+This experimental module is maintained by Sofus Mortensen of Nordea Bank.

 ## Overview

 ### Motivation and Layers of smart contracts